-Christine retired as a nurse practitioner in 2013 and became a writer, copyeditor, co-author and blogger.
-In 2021, she finished writing Three Years of Her Life, a historical fiction mix of history, imagination and romance.
-The story stretched her writer’s mind.
-Her famous grandfather’s life was made up, apart from write-ups in the Boston Tribune and New York Times.
-He was an orchestral solo trumpeter in the U.S. Uncovering his birth secret in Germany brought out family beliefs and bigotry, causing a ruckus.
-Balancing the historical detail, the secondary story themes were love, trust and commitment.
+Christine Elizabeth Robinson Christine retired as a nurse practitioner in 2013 and became a writer, copyeditor, co-author and blogger.
+She co-authored books for many years, until May 2022 when she published her own book, Three Years of Her Life.
+It’s historical fiction, a mix of history, imagination music and romance.
+Much of her famous grandfather’s life was made up, apart from write-ups in the Boston Tribune and New York Times.
+He was a well-known orchestral solo trumpeter in the U.S. His birth secret in Germany, once uncovered, brought out family bigotry, which his determined granddaughter tried to stand up too.
+The secondary story of a doctor and a nurse’s love, trust and commitment balances the historical details.

 Christine’s has been in California for 30 plus years.
-She came from the east coast and lived in the northwest.
+She came from the East Coast and lived in the Northwest.
 In-between, there were moves to Europe and Asia in the 70s and 80s.
-She’s still in the SoCal sunshine with Robert and doggies Sammy and Charley.
+She’s still in the SoCal sunshine with Robert and their doggies, Maddie and Max.

 I’m old as dirt, born in 1939, and aiming for the 100-year mark.